proximax-storage/cpp-xpx-storage-user-app/README.md

 #### Create Download Channel

 We can create a new download channel by pressing the `+` button.
 This will prompt out a new window to create a new download channel.
-Download channel is where we are able to download files from drives.<br>
+Download channel is the place where we are able to download files from drives.<br>
 ![Create_download_channel](./images/12_create_download_channel.png)

 Enter your preferred download channel's `Name`, the `Drive` that you want to download the files from, `Keys` (optional), `Prepaid` amount, and then press `Confirm`.
 After that, wait until there is notification that the channel is created successfully.

 #### Download Channel Tabs (Left Side and Right Side Tabs)
-The left tab will be displaying files within the drives you have choose earlier.
-In other words, the left tab is the download channel.
-The right tab will display the files you have downloaded from the download channel, including the status of download (for example: percentage (download progress), done).
+The left side tab will be displaying files within the drives you have choose earlier.
+In other words, the left side tab is the download channel.
+The right side tab will display the files you have downloaded from the download channel, including the status of download (for example: `%` (download progress in percentage) status, `done` status).

 The file changes (add or remove) you made from the drive will be automatically reflected in the download channel.

 You can also refresh the download channel through `Refresh` button.
 The `Open local folder` is used to open your download folder locally.
-The `Remove` button is used to remove the files you are trying to download/have downloaded, and this will be reflected to your local download folder (in other word, it will also delete files in your download folder).
+And the `Remove` button is used to remove the files you are trying to download/have downloaded, and this will be reflected to your local download folder (in other word, it will also delete files in your download folder).

 #### Download Files
 To download files from download channel, first you need to choose/checklist the box on the left side of the filenames you want to download.<br>